dionnys/azure-sdk-for-python/eng/common/scripts/job-matrix/README.md

     }
     ```

-1. The base matrix is multipled by the imported matrix (in this case, the base matrix has 2 elements, and the imported
+1. The base matrix is multiplied by the imported matrix.
+In this case, the base matrix has 2 elements,
-   matrix has 3 elements, so the product is a matrix with 6 elements:
+and the imported matrix has 3 elements, so the product is a matrix with 6 elements:

     ``` yaml
       "storage_18_windows_netty": {